-Permits shall not be required for the following:
+Permits, under the adopted building codes shall not be required for the following:

 - Retaining walls that are not over 4 feet in height measured from the bottom grade elevation to the top of the wall, unless supporting a surcharge.

 - Painting, papering, tiling, carpeting, cabinets, counter tops and similar finish work.